webprofusion/certify-docs/docs/certificate-process.md

 When you install Certify you will be prompted to register with the [Certificate Authority](guides/certificate-authorities.md) who will validate and issue your [certificates](guides/certificates.md) (e.g. Let's Encrypt).
 You should provide a real email address, otherwise they can't contact you if there is a problem with your certificate.

 :::tip Quick Start
-If you are requesting a certificate for an IIS website with existing http/https domain bindings it's possible to just install the app on the web server, click **New Certificate**, selected your IIS Website and confirm your domains, then click **Request Certificate** to automatically validate your domain(s), fetch the certificate and auto-apply it.
+If you are requesting a certificate for an IIS website with existing http/https domain hostname bindings it's possible to just install the app on the web server, click **New Certificate**, selected your IIS Website and confirm your domains, then click **Request Certificate** to automatically validate your domain(s), fetch the certificate and auto-apply it.
 You can then access your website via https.
 Your certificate will automatically renew using the same process.
 :::

 ## What is an ACME client?